liquidbiopsyinfo.com - LIQOMICS Liquid Biopsy Knowledge Base Evidence-Based Liquid Biopsy Knowledge

 Post-Treatment ctDNA Assessment

-Evaluation of ctDNA after definitive chemoradiation for locally advanced anal cancer has demonstrated strong prognostic associations.
-Post-treatment ctDNA detection identifies patients at substantially elevated risk of disease recurrence.
+Evaluation of ctDNA after systemic chemotherapy for advanced anal cancer has demonstrated strong prognostic associations.
+Post-treatment ctDNA detection identifies patients at substantially elevated risk of disease progression.
+Note: the primary Epitopes-HPV02 data is from the advanced/metastatic setting; ctDNA MRD data after curative-intent chemoradiation for locally advanced disease remains more limited.

 Clinical Outcomes:

-- Interpretation: Patients with detectable post-treatment ctDNA have approximately 5-fold higher risk of disease progression
+• Interpretation: Patients with detectable post-chemotherapy ctDNA have approximately 5.5-fold higher risk of disease progression

 Baseline Detection Rates